 For S Corporation

-- You'll need to have Form 2553 - this is the form you file to be elected as an S Corporation for federal tax purposes.
+- You'll need to have Form 2553, which is the form you file to elect S Corporation status for federal tax purposes.

-- You'll need to have Form CP261- this form indicates that the IRS has accepted your S Corporation election per Form 2553, Election by a Small Business Corporation.
+- You'll need to have Form CP261, which indicates that the IRS has accepted your S Corporation election as per Form 2553, Election by a Small Business Corporation.
 If you misplace your CP261 letter, you can call the IRS and obtain a 385c verification letter to confirm your tax filing status.

 For Sole Proprietors